 4. Let the ink dry itself: After writing or painting, it will take a few minutes for the ink to dry.
 Do not use anything else like tissue to wipe the paper surface, otherwise the ink may easily blur and fade away.

 5. How to preserve Xuan Paper: Damp and over-dryness can both cause damage to Xuan Paper.
 You need to keep it in a cool, airy and shady place and also protect it from being worm-eaten.

 There are more than one hundred process steps for making Xuan Paper.
 These steps can be generalized into six groups, including raw material selecting, pulp making, paper molding, paper heating, inspection and paper cutting.
 The paper molding, heating and cutting are of vital importance when making superior Xuan Paper.

 Six Basic Steps to Make Xuan Paper

-1. Raw material selecting: Tara wingceltis bark and shantian straw need soaking, cleaning, steaming, boiling and airing first, and then are made into bark pulp and straw pulp respectively.
+1. Raw material selecting: Tara wingceltis bark and shantian straw need soaking, cleaning, steaming, boiling and airing first, before being made into bark pulp and straw pulp respectively.

 2. Pulp Making: Different type of Xuan Paper needs different ratio of bark pulp to straw pulp.

-4. Paper drying: Every piece of wet paper needs to be torn off from the mold at a proper angle and speed in case of any breakage.
+4. Paper drying: Every piece of wet paper needs to be torn off from the mold at a proper angle and speed to avoid any breakage.
 Then, the craftsman will use a brush made of pine needles to attach this piece of Xuan Paper on a hot wall to let it dry.
-Brushing is also a demanding job otherwise the wrinkle may appear.
+Brushing is also a demanding job since it helps to prevent wrinkles appearing.